Click below for the most recent Reclaimed Water Consumer Confidence Report.

 The restrictions limit the use of reclaimed water for lawn and landscape irrigation to three days per week.
 It also limits the time of day for irrigation to the hours of 5 to 9 a.m. and/or 7 to 11 p.m.

-A copy of St. Petersburg's Reclaimed Water Policies & Procedures is available in the reception area of the administrative office of the Water Resources Department during regular business hours - Monday through Friday from 7:30 a.m. to 4:30 p.m.
+A copy of St. Petersburg's Reclaimed Water Policies & Procedures is available by request at the Water Resources Department administrative office (1650 3rd Ave.
+N.) during regular business hours, Monday-Friday, 7:30 a.m.-4:30 p.m.

 For information on efficient irrigation, contact the Pinellas County Extension Service.